British Values Statement

 Our curriculum prepares children for life in British Society; this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.
-Topic examples: World War II and its impact, the Seaside, The Great Fire of London, votes for women and world history.
+Topic examples are: World War II and its impact, the Seaside, The Great Fire of London, Votes for Women and World History.

-Mutual respect is also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the Academy days.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.
-Students participate in regular citizen based activities as well as STEAM events for both boys and girls.
+Mutual respect is also taught within formal Personal Development and RE lessons and on an informal nature throughout the Academy days.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on 'Keeping myself safe'.
+Students participate in regular citizen-based activities as well as STEAM events.

 Tolerance of those of different faiths and beliefs is promoted in RE as children gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.

 The local places of worship are visited as part of the RE curriculum.
 RE is studied by all students at Key stage 3 while students can choose to study ethics at GCSE.

 Promotion of the concept of 'fair play', following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.